When you create an account you must provide us with accurate information, in good faith, and you agree to keep your information updated if it changes.

 The timing and amount of each membership subscription depends on the type of membership agreement you enter into, and the creator you support.
 You can see the details as you join, as well as in the receipt sent to you after each successful payment.
 You can view all your active membership subscriptions and billing history on your membership page.

-You may cancel or lower the annual membership payments at any time.
-Terminating or lowering the tier support of an annual membership will go into effect in the subsequent (not current) payment term.
+You may cancel your membership payments at any time.
+Annual memberships may be cancelled, or increased, but not lowered.
+Terminating or lowering the tier support of membership will go into effect in the subsequent (not current) payment term, except for annual memberships which can be terminated or increased but not lowered.
 Increasing your payment to a higher tier level in an annual membership will go into effect in the current payment term.
 When you increase your payment for an annual membership during the term, you will get a credit for any payment already made in that term.

 For monthly or per creation payments, canceling your support may result in your loss of access to a creator’s patron-only posts and benefits.